ilyaizen/habistat/README.md

 > This app is currently in its alpha development stage and may not be stable until future versions.

 ## **Get Started: [habistat.app](https://habistat.app)** 👈

-## Why Habistat?

-Tired of bloated apps and shaky privacy policies?
-Habistat keeps it simple.
-Inspired by "Don't Break the Chain," it turns habit tracking into a daily checkmark ritual.
-Each completed habit advances your streak, grows a virtual plant, and earns points.

----

 ## Features